DataZombies/DiamondKinetics/README.md

-# DiamondKenetics
+# DiamondKinetics
-Coding Challenge from DiamondKenetics
+Coding Challenge from DiamondKinetics